barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/feather-correct-img7075.jpg)

-Solder the pins to the Griduino board.
+Solder one bottom pin to the PCB.
+Check again the header strips remained flush against the board.
+Solder the remaining pins.

 You don't need to clip off the long ends; there is ample room inside the case.

 It's a good idea to test the Feather once again with the Blinky program.